rails/tailwindcss-rails/README.md

 [Tailwind CSS](https://tailwindcss.com) is a utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.

-This gem gives access to the standard Tailwind CSS framework configured for dark mode, forms, aspect-ratio, typography, and the Inter font via the asset pipeline using Sprockets.
-If you need to customize Tailwind, you will need to install it the traditional way using [Webpacker](https://github.com/rails/webpacker) instead or use webpacker port of this gem [tailwindcss-rails-webpacker](https://github.com/WizardComputer/tailwindcss-rails-webpacker).
+This gem gives access to the standard Tailwind CSS framework configured for dark mode, forms, aspect-ratio, typography, and the Inter font via the asset pipeline using Sprockets (and soon [Propshaft](https://github.com/rails/propshaft)).

+If you need to customize Tailwind, you will need to install it under a full JavaScript bundling setup, such as [cssbundling-rails](https://github.com/rails/cssbundling-rails).
+This gem was specifically designed not to require a Node.js environment.
+If you're already using such an environment, you won't need this gem.

 Production-mode purging of unused css class names is provided by a Sprockets compressor built into this gem.
 This compressor ensures that only the css classes used by files in `app/views` and `app/helpers` are included.
 In development mode, the full 7mb+ Tailwind stylesheet is loaded.